knative/serving/docs/creating-a-kubernetes-cluster.md

     *   Knative Serving currently requires 4-cpu nodes to run conformance tests.
         Changing the machine type from the default may cause failures.
     *   Autoscale from 1 to 3 nodes.
 Adjust this for your use case
+    *   Kubernetes alpha features are required to enable the `CustomResourceSubresources` feature.
     *   Change this to your preferred cluster name

     You can see the list of supported cluster versions in a particular zone by